Seahawks injuries: Jamal Adams will likely play vs. Cardinals, while Quinton Dunbar likely won’t

 But Carroll said he thinks Fuller will be OK to make what would be his second start at center.

 “Kyle did fine yesterday,’’ Carroll said.
 “He hurt his ankle and he’s going to be hobbling a little bit today to get back for this week — we think he can make it back, but he did get banged a little bit and he just toughed it out and did a really nice job of hanging in there.
 I thought we did as good a job as we’ve ever done against Aaron (Donald).
 He’s an incredible player and didn’t get the marks that he normally gets.
-It didn’t show up in the end results because they still got sacked a few times but he had a lot to do with that.”
+It didn’t show up in the end results because they still got sacks a few times but he had a lot to do with that.”

 Carroll said Jamarco Jones is the team’s third center.

-But Seattle could also activate Phil Haynes off injured reserve.
-Haynes practiced some at center for Seattle last year and returned to practice in late October after suffering a hip injury in cap that landed him on IR.
+Seattle could also activate Phil Haynes off injured reserve.
+Haynes practiced some at center for Seattle last year and returned to practice in late October after suffering a hip injury in camp that landed him on IR.

-Seattle may need Haynes also as depth at the guard spot with Jordan Simmons listed as DNP (did not play) in practice Monday with a calf injury.
+Seattle might also need Haynes as depth at the guard spot with Jordan Simmons listed as DNP (did not play) in practice Monday with a calf injury.
 Simmons has been backing up at left guard, where Mike Iupati has been dealing with a back injury.
-When Iupati left for a while in the second half the Seahawks turned to Jones, who played 15 snaps.
+When Iupati left for a while in the second half, the Seahawks turned to Jones, who played 15 snaps.

 Iupati was listed as a full participant in practice Monday.